naykel76/nk_jtb/readme.md

 ## Class Generator Mixin

-The `generateFromMapOfProperties` mixin serves as the entry point for the class generator.
+The `generate-utilities` mixin serves as the entry point for the class generator.
 It takes a map of property-maps, iterating through each property and setting variables to be passed into the `createClasses` mixin.